 So, with this Simple Jquery Modal Window, it can be in any shapes you want!
 Simple and Easy to modify : )

-If you are interested in this work, please click the BUY NOW button above to proceed to check out.
+If you are interested in this work, please click the Add to cart button above to proceed to check out.

 If you need help or have questions email us at: firstname.lastname@example.org or call us at: 1.706.992.6210

 Please be advised that due to market fluctuations, prices may change without notice.

 Faith Ringgold: The Declaration of Freedom and Independence, Portfolio